nenebird16/Beach-Volleyball/Practice Plans/2025-02-11 Womens-AVP.md

 Focus: Building offensive decision-making through progressive shot combinations

 ## Warm-Up (15 min)
-- Matrix Movement with midline tosses
-- Pepper with Shot Calling
-- Partner Setting rhythm work

-## PART 1: Offensive Pairing - Seam/Cut (30 min)

-### Blocker Reaction Round
-*Blocker shows early, hit opposite choice*
-* Jenna -
-* Lydia -
-* Ashley -
+- **(1) Awareness Building: Hitting off a box against a live defense**

+Players practiced offensive pairings by hitting off a box, with three players forming a defender-blocker combo for digging and warm-up hitting.
+The offensive player focused on experimenting with pairings using the defensive player’s ability to defend their shots as feedback to see whether their technique is “readable” or deceptive.
+The defender / blocker used the reps to warm up into full speed hitting.

+- **(2) Pass -&gt; Set -&gt; Hit: Set -&gt; Hit: Modified hitting lines with visual stimulus & “beer pong” scoring (no defender, focus on accuracy)**
+- This was an awesome way to get them warm and prepped for the competitive portion of practice

+- **(3) Pass -&gt; Set -&gt; Hit: with Live Defender, Offensive Pairing - Deep Angle/Short Line(30 min)**

+   Players practiced hitting with a defender, aiming for specific zones.
+Scoring system: +2 for hitting designated zones, +1 for kills in court, -1 for errors, or hitting DIRECTLY at the defender.
+Maximum score of 10 in 5 opportunitie
-### Defender Hunt Round
+### Foam Blocker, Live Defender
-*Watch defender position during approach*
+Round 1:
-* Jenna -
+* Jenna - 3
-* Lydia -
+* Lydia - 0
-* Ashley -
+* Ashley - 2

-### Queen of the Court - Seam/Cut
-*Bank a life by scoring in called zone*
-- Start with 2 lives
-- Must call Seam or Cut before serve
-- Score in called zone = bank an extra life
-- Teams:
-* Jenna/Lydia Lives:
-* Ashley/Lydia Lives:
-* Jenna/Ashley Lives:

-## PART 2: Offensive Pairing - Deep Angle/Short Line (30 min)

-### Blocker Reaction Round
+ Round 1:
-*Blocker shows early, forces decision*
-* Jenna -
+* Jenna - 5
-* Lydia -
+* Lydia - 2
-* Ashley -
+* Ashley - 2

-### Defender Hunt Round
+ Round 3:
-*Defender shows early, can move late*
-* Jenna -
+* Jenna - 2
-* Lydia -
+* Lydia - 6
-* Ashley -
+* Ashley - 6

-### Queen of the Court - Deep/Short
-*Bank a life by scoring in called zone*
-- Start with 2 lives
-- Must call Deep Angle or Short Line before serve
-- Score in called zone = bank an extra life
-- Teams:
-* Jenna/Lydia Lives:
-* Ashley/Lydia Lives:
-* Jenna/Ashley Lives:

 ## Coach's Post-Practice Reflection